Lewis-Barton/show-me-the-surf/testing.md

 Initially this file was checked with [W3C CSS Validation Service Jigsaw](https://jigsaw.w3.org/css-validator/)

-The documnet passed validation as CSS Level 3 + SVG, the only warnings that were produced are for the vendor extensions, which are not cause for concern.
+The document passed validation as CSS Level 3 + SVG, the only warnings that were produced are for the vendor extensions, which are not cause for concern.

 The page functions and looks as expected.